 A tedious description, but important: Note something else regarding White Balance shifts: The camera sensor takes whatever Raw picture that it sees.
 White Balance is not yet a factor, the sensor can only capture whatever light it sees.
 Maybe the scene was orange incandescent or green fluorescent or blue skylight or red sunset, but what the sensor sees is what the sensor gets.
 Then later, when White Balance is applied (by either the camera, or later by the Raw software), the RGB channels are shifted to correct white balance.

-If the camera outputs JPG, then the camera computer first converts Raw data to RGB and then shifts the data according to whatever the White Balance setting says to do - which of course was setup before the picture is taken, via a very minimal user interface.
+If the camera outputs JPG, then the camera computer first converts Raw data to RGB and then shifts the data according to whatever the White Balance setting says to do — which was setup before the picture is taken, via a very minimal user interface.
 Then it converts to 8-bit JPG.
-And that is what we get - shifted 8-bit data is output.
+And that is what we get — shifted 8-bit data is output.
 The range of the digital data is necessarily limited (clipped) at the 0 and 255 ends, nothing exists beyond those end points to be shifted in.
 Possibly the result was correct, or often maybe not.
 But if we change it again later, we are changing previously shifted and limited data.
 There may be nothing left at the ends to be shifted back into the image.

 If the camera outputs Raw, then the White Balance done later will again use the same two things: the original captured unmodified Raw image data, and a White Balance instruction for how to shift it.
 But the Raw software shows us the RGB picture first (on our large calibrated monitor), and shows histograms, and provides easy tools specific for this purpose to help evaluate and fix it (for example, it offers the White Balance menu, and Temperature sliders, and the White Balance dropper tool).
 When we adjust WB in Raw software, we are merely changing the instruction about how to shift the original data.
 We are shown a preview copy, but the original 12-bit Raw data is only shifted once, at final RGB output, one time using the new modified instruction.
 We are still limited at the 0..255 ends, but there was no previous bad shift to push data off those ends before we see it.
 We are never shifting already shifted data, never shifting it twice, even if we come back next month to do it again.
 What is archived is always the original unmodified Raw data, and any editing instructions for it — which can always be changed or deleted or backed out, but otherwise, the instruction is applied one time at any RGB output.
 Same is true for any modifications, cropping, saturation, sharpening, etc. — Only the instructions are modified, and new RGB data will be output again.
 The original Raw data is never modified, it is always what the camera sensor saw.